casperjs/casperjs/README.md

 ## Quickstart

-In the following example, we'll query google for two terms consecutively, `capser` and `homer`, and aggregate the result links in a standard Array.
-Running the script will output a standard JSON string containing both the logs and the results:
+In the following example, we'll query google for two terms consecutively, `capserjs` and `phantomjs`, and aggregate the result links in a standard Array.
+Then we'll output the result to the console:

 ``` javascript
 function getLinks() {